Dksie09/mint-cam/README.md

 yarn create expo-app --template @solana-mobile/solana-mobile-expo-template
 ```

-You can read more about running the app [here](https://docs.solanamobile.com/react-native/expo#running-the-app).
+You can read more about it [here](https://docs.solanamobile.com/react-native/expo#running-the-app).

 3. Implement image capture: